kajuberdut/pytest-timekeeper/README.md

         outer_timer.stop()
 ```

-The note dictionary is also a good place to store data that may inform why a particular test was slow such as the @given values from Hypothesis.
+The note dictionary is also a good place to store data that might help you decide in later analysis why an instance of a test was slow such as the @given values when using Hypothesis.

 The version wrapper is a utility function to help keep track of when your tests change.
-This helps isolate changes in performance that occur due to your tests being changes vs. those that occur from changes in the underlying app being tested.
+This helps isolate changes in performance that occur due to your tests being changes from those changes that occur in the underlying app being tested.

-Here is an example of what the output would look like for the above test.
+Here is an example of what the default json output would look like for the above test.

 ```json
 [